graphsense/graphsense-tagpack-tool/README.md

     tagpack-tool tagpack insert --no_strict_check tests/testfiles/

-By default, tagpacks in the TagStore provide a backlink to the original tagpack file in their remote git repository ([see here](README_tagpacks.md#versioning-with-git)).
+By default, tagpacks in the TagStore provide a backlink to the original tagpack file in their remote git repository.
 To write local file paths instead, add the ``--no_git`` command-line parameter

     tagpack-tool tagpack insert --no_git --add_new tests/testfiles/